Which laws govern the recognition of occupational diseases?

 According to § 9 section 1 SGB VII, occupational diseases are illnesses that the German federal government has defined as such by legal ordinance with the consent of the German Federal Council (Bundesrat), and which insured employees suffer from subsequent to an occupational activity to which statutory insurance coverage is found to apply.
 The federal government is entitled to define occupational diseases as being diseases which, according to the knowledge of the medical sciences community, have been caused by specific exposures, to which particular categories of people are found to have been exposed to a significantly higher degree than the rest of the population due to the pursuit of their insured occupational activity.
-The federal government can also determine that illnesses only constitute occupational diseases if they have been caused by activities in specific areas of risk, or if they ultimately lead to the omission of all activities which were or may have been responsible for the occurrence, worsening or revival of the disease.
+The federal government can also determine that illnesses only constitute occupational diseases if they have been caused by activities in specific areas of risk.

 Occupational diseases are listed in the annexe to the Ordinance on Occupational Diseases (refer to section 2 below).

 According to § 9 section 2 SGB VII, statutory accident insurers are obliged to recognise a disease which is not listed in the legal ordinance, or which does not fulfil the requirements stated in the legal ordinance, as being an occupational disease and an insured event if, at the time of the decision, according to new knowledge of the medical sciences community, the requirements for the definition of the disease as an occupational disease according to paragraph 1 sentence 2 are fulfilled.